 Attend a Utah Symphony Performance

 Utah Symphony performances are one of the most magical things to attend during the symphony’s winter season in downtown Salt Lake.
 With a vision to connect the community through world-class music, the orchestra plays pieces from renowned classical artists and breathes new life into each and every performance.
 The Utah Symphony also pays tribute to modern media, playing songs from recent films.
-Whether you're craving a Beethoven sonata or perhaps a score from the Star Wars saga, there's a concert sure to transport you this winter.
+Whether you're craving a Beethoven symphony or perhaps a performance of the music from Disney's Frozen, there's a concert sure to transport you this winter.

 Visit Salt Lake's Chinatown Market